sauravatgithub-web/REGEX-to-Automata/README.md

-# Regular Expression to NFA Converter & Visualizer
+# Regular Expression to NFA and DFA Converter & Visualizer

 This C++ program converts a regular expression into its equivalent Nondeterministic Finite Automaton (NFA) and further an equivalent Deterministic Finite Automation (DFA) using Thompson's construction.
 It also generates a DOT file to create a visual representation of the resulting NFA using Graphviz.